 7. Canyon Bakehouse Mountain White Bread

-I’ve pretty much found that every gluten free bread tastes way better toasted.
+I've pretty much found that every gluten free bread tastes way better toasted.
 I use this anytime I make peanut butter toast and a local cafe uses it here to serve up some killer sandwiches.
 It can be a little dry if you use it without toasting it first, but still really good.

 8. Snyder's Of Hanover Gluten Free Mini Pretzels

 Not all gluten free pretzels are created equal.
 These to me are the best brand out there for gluten free pretzels.
 Some of the other brands have a strange aftertaste.

 9. Lotus Foods Millet and Brown Rice Ramen

 You know a gluten free product is good when someone who usually scoffs at anything allergen friendly buys it.
 This ramen is excellent.
 The only thing though - don't overcook it.
 Overcooked gluten free noodles in general just turn into unsightly mush.
 Yuck.